mvc5/mvc5.github.io/overview/plugins-and-aliases.md

 ## Plugins and Aliases
 The parameter names of the additional arguments can be aliases or service names.
 An alias maps a string of varying characters excluding the [call separator](https://github.com/mvc5/framework/blob/master/src/Service/Resolver/Args.php#L23) `.` to any positive value.
-If the value is a [service configuration](https://github.com/mvc5/framework/blob/master/src/Service/Config/Configuration.php) object, then it will be resolved and its value returned.
+If the value is [resolvable](https://github.com/mvc5/framework/blob/master/src/Service/Resolver/Resolvable.php), it will be resolved and its result returned.
-Each plugin has a configuration specific to its own use and they are resolved each time they are used.
-This enables them to be used in various ways for different purposes, e.g to provide a value, or to trigger an event, or to call a particular service method.
+Each plugin has a configuration specific to its own use and they are [resolved](https://github.com/mvc5/framework/blob/master/src/Service/Resolver/Resolver.php#L333) each time they are used.
+This allows them to be used in various ways for different purposes, e.g to provide a value, or to trigger an event, or to call a particular service method.

 ```php
 return [